SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 at most one layer.

 Each pull request is to be voted upon in the corresponding team meeting.
-The vote has to be on the pull request only, i.e., it may not affect any other pull request or issue.
+The vote has to be on the pull request only, i.e., it may not affect any other pull request or issue, and it must be announced 14 days in advance via the corresponding mailing list.

 ## Design Considerations